platapp/plat-mvp/README.md

 ## How to run

 `npm run install-all`

-`npm run build` to create the client code

-`npm run server-start` to run the server on port 3001 and go to `http://localhost:3001`

-## Development

 In development, the dev client runs on 3001 and the dev server on 3002.
 The oauth redirect still goes to 3001 on the client and then proxies everything to 3002.